justinjaywang/taiwanese-foods/index.md

 #### Introduction

 Pinyin, also called the Chinese Phonetic Alphabet, is a romanization system for Mandarin Chinese.
-Each of the alphabet's twenty-one initial letters (from B to S) is presented here with a corresponding food from Taiwan.
+Each of the alphabet's twenty-one initial letters is presented here with a corresponding food from Taiwan.

-With influences from the various people that have inhabited the island over the centuries—Chinese, Japanese, Hakka, Spanish, Portuguese, Dutch, and indigenous peoples— Taiwanese food is a blend of cuisines.
-Combined with its subtropical climate and location and coastlines, that accounts for fresh seafood, and wide variety of fruits and vegetables.
+Influenced by the various people that have inhabited the island over several centuries (most notably the Chinese, Japanese, and indigenous peoples) as well as geographic factors (location and climate mean plentiful seafood and a wide variety of fruits and vegetables), Taiwanese cuisine is a diverse blend of styles.

-The foods showcased are limited in number, but provide a reprentative overview of ingredients and flavors common in Taiwanese cuisine.
-Though not every food item necessarily originated in Taiwan, all have been embraced over the years by the island's food-obsessed populace.
+The foods showcased are limited in number, but provide a reprentative overview of common ingredients and flavors.
+Though not every food necessarily originated in Taiwan, all have been embraced over the years by the island's food-obsessed populace.

 <!--
 Taiwanese food is , when you account for its geography and climate, and its history of several waves of immigration to the island over several centuries.